mjs375/Portfolio/README.md

 - I am currently a public reference librarian in **```New Jersey```** who is interested in branching out to the programming field.
 My formal experience includes courses during my **```Rutgers University```** graduate program, an [internship](https://digitalthoreau.org/team/) at Milne Library (**```SUNY Geneseo```**) that included proofreading & editing XML code for the *[Digital Thoreau](https://digitalthoreau.org/)* project, and finally, ongoing, self-directed coursework from Harvard's **```CS50 series```**, as well as online programming practice, e.g. **```Codewars```** and miscellaneous solo projects, such as forays into Webscraping and game design.
 This spring I will be taking graduate-level courses from **```Montclair State University```** (*ungraded, unofficial audits*).
   - Email: *spitzer.matthewjames@gmail.com*
   - Résumé: TBD
 - This repository was made to document my growth in programming expertise, as well as simply define and link to resources for various languages & tools for new programmers.
-The chart below is simply a rough outline of my experience, the skill levels are all relative (indeed that of a beginner).
+The chart below is simply a rough outline of my experience, the skill levels are all between Beginner to Intermediate.
 Many exercises & projects are housed here, though larger projects are in other repositories that you may need to request permission to see/collaborate on. *Note: the 'Tutorials' folder simply contains near-verbatim, personal notes taken from online sources (cited within), they are not my own and are merely for study/practice purposes.*

 <hr>